alexhu98/Portfolio/docs/Sprints/20200622-sprint-3-start-coding.md

 ### Front End ✔

-1. Create a React client in [TypeScript](https://www.typescriptlang.org/)
+1. Create a React client in [TypeScript](https://www.typescriptlang.org/) with a NavBar

-2. Create a Posts section and present each post in a [Semantic UI's Card](https://react.semantic-ui.com/views/card/) component, along with a Add button for adding new post.
+2. Create a Posts section and present each post in a [Semantic UI's Card](https://react.semantic-ui.com/views/card/) component, along with a Add button for adding new post

-2. Create individual Post page with Edit and Delete buttons.
+3. Create individual Post page with Edit and Delete buttons.

-3. Use [Markdown](https://www.markdownguide.org/) format to enter content
+4. Accept [Markdown](https://www.markdownguide.org/) as article content

 ### Back End ✔